 For more than a century, Seventy has provided comprehensive and nonpartisan information for Philadelpha voters regarding candidates, offices up for election, ballot questions and voting procedures.
-Candidate bios, pictures and contact information are available online in Seventy's 2017 Election Guide.
-Sign up to recieve nonpartisan election info via email.
+Candidate bios, pictures and contact information are available online in Seventy's Voter Guide.
+Sign up to receive nonpartisan election info via email.

 Election Data and Performance

 What happens on Election Day is still dominated by anecdote.
 To shed light on election issues and voters' experiences at the polls, Seventy gathers data through call reports and a new online survey.
 Results are shared with election officials, other advocacy organizations, the media and general public to inform discussion about needed improvements in elections.
 Election results and open data sets are also available from the city.